coverclock/com-diag-hazer/DISPLAY.md

     STA -spoofing -history       1985ms     303985ms     0epoch            ttyACM1

-STA displays some of the results received in the UBX-NAV-STATUS message if enabled.
-Ublox 8 chips with firmware revision 18 and above can provide clues to spoofing based on comparing navigation solutions from multiple GNSSes if available.
+STA displays some of the results received in the UBX-NAV-STATUS message if enabled. u-blox 8 chips with firmware revision 18 and above can provide clues to spoofing based on comparing navigation solutions from multiple GNSSes if available.
 (N.B.
 I don't have a way to test this.)
 Also shown are the milliseconds since first fix and milliseconds uptime provided